0n3man/wifi2wifi/README.md

 access media stored at my house.
 David's project brings up a wireless access point and then allows you to configure that interface to provide wifi connective to a local network.
-As I already have an access point I don't need that part of the original capability.
+As I already have an access point I don't need the access point part of the original capability.
 However I still need a way to get the second interface connected to the local network.
 David's code provides a web server and wifi configuration commands that enable configuring the second interface.